DenisNikashin/firstSpringBootSite/README.md

 -
 - new user registration;
 - login for registered users by login and password;
-- registered users cen add his messages to the general list;
+- registered users can add his messages to the general list;
 - a text message search is performed

 What needs to be fixed and added: